Concerned about keeping your youthful glow?

 The omega-3 fatty acids in salmon and other fatty, wild-caught fish help the epidermis hold moisture for smoother, softer skin.

-In addition, omega-3s appear exert anti-inflammatory effects that reduce the damage done to skin cells by UV sunrays, and thereby discourage the development of cancerous cells.
+In addition, omega-3s appear to exert anti-inflammatory effects that reduce the damage done to skin cells by UV sunrays, and thereby discourage the development of cancerous cells.

 #2: Discourage skin damage with colorful veggies